rvagg/archived-traversty/README.md

 ## Credits

- * Firstly, much credit should go to the awesome Prototype guys and their excellent API that I've ripped off.
+ * Firstly, much credit should go to the awesome Prototype guys and their excellent API that I initially ripped off for Traversty 0.x.
+ * Obviously, kudos goes to John Resig and the jQuery team for their traversal and filtering API that I've so shamelessly ripped off.
  * Thanks to [@ded](http://github.com/ded) and [@fat](http://github.com/fat) for Ender, particularly @ded for Bonzo, upon which Traversty is designed to build.